WHAT TO EXPECT

 Walking through the doors of a church for the first time can be intimidating, and we know that.
 So, this page is designed to give you a heads-up about what you can expect when you walk through ours.

 Parking.
 Honestly, parking is not our strong-suit.
 We meet in a former Ethan Allen furniture store which makes for a beautiful building but tight parking.
 Have no fear, though, because when you visit us, we’ve reserved a couple of spots right up front just for you.
 Don’t be shy.
-Pull on up to the front door and enjoy first-class parking!
-If spaces in the church parking lot are taken, feel free to park in the spaces in front of the Noah’s Ark daycare center behind our building.
+Pull up to the front door and enjoy first-class parking!
+If there are no parking spots left, feel free to park in the spaces in front of the Noah’s Ark daycare center behind our building.
 We own that building, so the parking spaces are ours too.

 Worship Seating.
-We recently expanded and remodeled our worship center, so there’s plenty of room for you!
-Right when you walk in the worship center doors you will notice that you are entering the back of the room.
-Wouldn’t it be horrible if you had to enter the front of the room where everyone could watch you?!
+When you walk into the worship center, you'll notice that you are entering the back of the room.
+Wouldn’t it be horrible if you had to enter the front of the room?!
 Not here.
-You can enter the back, and you can even sit in the back if you’d like.
+You'll enter the back, and you can even sit in the back if you’d like.
 However, our people like to sit in the back too, so if you want a back row seat, you may have to fight for it!
-All kidding aside, there is usually plenty of room, and an usher will greet you at the door, hand you a Worship Guide, and help you find a seat if needed.
+As mentioned above, our rows are 6 feet apart, and we ask that 2-3 seats be left between people or family groups.

 After the Service.
 The temptation for many visitors is to “bolt” right when the service ends.
 We’ve even made that easy for you with strategically placed side doors that exit to the outside of the building.
 But don’t do that!
-Stick around.
-Our people want to meet you, and you’ll find that some of them will come right up to you after the service to welcome you.
-That’s hard for them to do when you’re running out!
-You’re invited – with the rest of the church – to grab some light refreshments after the service in our cafe.
+Stick around and head outside to visit.
+Our people want to meet you, and you’ll find that some of them will even come right up to you and welcome you.
+That’s hard for them to do when you’re running to your car and peeling out!

 HERE'S WHAT A TYPICAL SUNDAY SERVICE LOOKS LIKE...